 Having a clean venue is an important aspect of any event, but it’s even more crucial now, during the COVID-19 pandemic, to ensure the safety of the guests and reduce the chance of the transmission of the virus.
 In addition to following your standard cleaning procedures, you should pay special attention to the following areas:

 - Before the event – Ensure that the venue is cleaned extensively before the arrival of the guests.
 Advise staff to avoid touching common surfaces that have been cleaned, or if they do, to wipe them down afterwards.
 You should be confident that the venue is 100% safe for the guests.

 - Commonly touched surfaces – Thoroughly clean and disinfect items and surfaces that are likely to be touched by many people.
 This includes countertops, light switches, door handles, taps and toilet flushers.

 - Spot cleaning – Spot cleaning of all commonly touched surfaces and items should be done at regular intervals throughout the event.

 - Sanitisers and soap – Ensure that sanitiser and hand-washing stations are stocked at all times throughout the event.

 Implementation and Review

 Once you have revised your risk assessment document, you can implement any changes that you feel are necessary for your event.
-As the event draws near, you may find that additional changes need to be made to the document.
-This could be as a result of new concerns that come to light, or because the pandemic situation may be easing and restrictions are becoming more relaxed.
-It is important that you keep up-to-date and regularly consult the government, county council and WHO websites to determine best practices.
+As the event draws near, you may find that additional changes must be made to the document.
+This could be due to new concerns that come to light or because the pandemic situation may be easing and restrictions are becoming more relaxed.
+You must keep up-to-date and regularly consult the government, county council and WHO websites to determine best practices.